 The scope of the Act is not restricted to sexual offences committed in the UK but extends to sexual offenders whether of British national or foreign national who resides in the UK or who has a right to remain in the UK.
 The thrust of the notification order is to protect the public in the UK from the risks posed by sexual offenders who either have been convicted, cautioned, etc for sexual offences abroad.
-Just like the sexual offenders convicted in UK are expected to comply with notification requirements, sexual offenders convicted abroad are subject to the notification requirement65 as if they have been convicted, cautioned, etc in the UK.
+Just like the sexual offenders convicted in UK are expected to comply with notification requirements, sexual offenders convicted abroad are subject to the notification requirement.
 A breach by offender to comply with the notification order would be treated as any other offender subject to the notification requirements for an offence committed in the UK.